🎡 Spin the wheel & win up to 40% OFF your Thai course.

 • Pink: -t sound

-Another way to take a look at Thai consonants is grouped by initial consonant sounds in English.
-The consonants that are in orange are the on that is more commonly used than the ones in white.
+Another way to take a look at Thai consonants is to group them by initial consonant sounds in English.
+The consonants that are in orange are the on that are more commonly used than the ones in white.

 Classes of Thai consonants